 if you are in a position to add to the above table

-(and/or confirm or deny any part of it).
+(also if you can confirm or invalidate any part of it).
 Thanks.

 The so-called diamond mark is actually positioned at exactly 8/5 of a foot

 (that's exactly 1.6' or 19.2 inches, which is indeed pretty close to

 The diamond marks are also called "black truss" markings, because they correspond

 to the truss layout which is used with 8-foot sheets of plywood

 (or other material), namely 5 trusses per sheet.

 This is to be contrasted with "red stud" markings which appear

 every 16 inches by showing the corresponding inch number in red instead of black.

 The black markings and the red markings coincide at 8-foot intervals (96 inches).